Public & Community Health Research

 Prepare for Your Career in Public Health Through Research

 The prevalence of health professionals and social service workers who experience stress and burnout resulting from their professions has been well documented in select health professions as contributing to work-related mental health impairment, and challenges with retention in the field.
 Recent literature has established this phenomenon as posing a significant challenge to the field; however, appropriate core interventions and tools remain unavailable or untested.
 Further, little is understood about the patterns and trends across healthcare professionals related to stress and burnout as a field.
 The proposed Participatory Action Project includes a multiple phased, multi-year approach designed to improve understanding of the phenomena of stress and burnout among the health care professions, as well as develop pathways for addressing this significant public health problem through the following stages:

-(a) Synthesis of the current evidence on stress and burnout for health professionals, synthesis of the literature for acute versus chronic stress for health professionals, and identification of current best practices for tools and resources which have been identified as evidenced based for addressing areas of stress and burnout,
+(a) Synthesis of the current evidence on stress and burnout for health professionals, synthesis of the literature for acute versus chronic stress for health professionals, and identification of current best practices for tools and resources which have been identified as evidenced-based for addressing areas of stress and burnout.

-(b) Mixed method data collection of an expansive sample of health care professionals representing a multitude of various field across professions of healthcare and social service to explore perceptions and experiences of the frontline.
+(b) Mixed method data collection of an expansive sample of health care professionals representing a multitude of various fields across professions of healthcare and social service to explore perceptions and experiences of the frontline.

 (c) Force Field Analysis of the ranked factors and development of an action plan for change of those factors identified as both most important, and most amenable.

-(d) Suggestions for and creation of strategies, services, and approaches into a tool kit for academic and workplace curriculum for individuals and agencies serving health care professionals to improve resilience, decrease stress, and reduce burnout
+(d) Suggestions for and creation of strategies, services, and approaches into a tool kit for academic and workplace curriculum for individuals and agencies serving health care professionals to improve resilience, decrease stress, and reduce burnout.

 (d) Evaluation of tools to determine impact after implementation.